- Home

 -

-All citations given out during the celebration of Fake Patty's Day can be handled at the Manhattan Municipal court, at 610 Colorado Street, Manhattan, Kansas.
+All citations given out during the celebration of Fake Patty's Day can be handled at the Manhattan Municipal Court.
+Manhattan Municipal Court is located at 610 Colorado Street, Manhattan, Kansas.

 To make a payment, you must have a citation number, driver's license number, or vehicle information readily available.